aa29zzjj/Project3/README.md

 on the server.
 If the signature fails to verify, send an appropriate error message back to the client.

+In a real blockchain implementation, the client would need to sign requests so that its account could be charged.
+In our example, the requests are requests to register public key and decentralized identifier pairs.

 You are required to design two JSON messages types - a message to encapsulate requests from the client and a message to encapsulate responses from the server.
 Each JSON request message will include a signature.
+You need not sign the response to the client.

 **Task 1 Grading Rubric 50 Points**